Bunzilla/ToS-Addons/README.md

+# THIS REPOSITORY IS BEING MOVED TO A IPF FORMAT.
+FILES MAY CHANGE ANYTIME WHILE I ADAPT MYSELF TO IT.
+PROCEED WITH CAUTION.

 ## Tree of Savior Lua Mods - cwLibrary ##

 Here you can find all the addons I've created.
 Feel free to use my cwAPI to create yours too!
 Ask me if you need help.